 In the right situations, a Product Led Growth Model can be a viable strategy for software companies.
 However, it’s important to be aware of the potential pitfalls so you can avoid them and maintain your focus on what’s best for your product and customers.
 In this guest post by Chris Mele, he evaluates the PLG model, and how software companies can do due diligence before implementing a Product-Led Growth Strategy.

 Private equity blew the doors off in 2021: over a trillion dollars was invested last year by global private equity firms and almost a trillion dollars was returned in exits.
 The technology and specifically the software and SaaS sector represented 25% of the value invested and 31% of the number of deals.
 According to new Bain & Company research, over 50% of software deals returned 2.5x or more to investors.
 Bain also predicts that SaaS and software multiples will continue to be high in 2022 – read more here from Bain’s research on how Private Equity keeps winning in Software.

-For the first 10 years of the industry, US SaaS companies didn’t need to go overseas to build highly valuable companies.
-But that dynamic has changed in lockstep with the growth of the SaaS market: Gartner forecasted that global spending on cloud services is easily going to exceed $1Trillion by the end of the decade—if not sooner.
-Following is a shortlist of key considerations every SaaS company would be well-served to examine as they chart a path to new markets.
+In the first 10 years of the SaaS industry, US SaaS companies didn’t need to go overseas to build highly valuable companies.
+But that dynamic has changed in lockstep with the growth of the SaaS market.
+Gartner forecasted that global spending on SaaS applications is easily going to exceed $1Trillion by the end of the decade—if […]

 In this guest post from FLG Partners, author Eric Mersch focuses exclusively on Small/Mid-Market SaaS companies, and how CFOs must continually monitor the competitive market dynamics to serve as a powerful business partner.